braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/preference_center/dnd_preference_center.md

 ## Step 5: Customize your confirmation page

 Don’t forget to customize the confirmation page!
-You can edit this page by clicking on **Confirmation Page** at the top of the drag-and-drop editor window.
+You can edit this page by clicking on **Confirmation Page** at the top of the  Drag-and-Drop Editor window.
 This page will be displayed to users after updating their preferences using the preference center.
 The same styling capabilities above apply to this page as well.

 ![][9]{: style="max-width:65%;"}